12 free Mac cleaners: Get a clean and fast Mac in minutes

 Drive Genius is labeled a “Mac monitoring software.”
 It’s a whole suite of tools that provide powerful disk diagnostics.
 It’s hard to list a thing that this software doesn’t do.
 You can scan for malware, secure-erase files, customize icons — it’s dozens of apps in one body.
 What makes Drive Genius unique is, probably, its search for corrupted files and inconsistencies on your drive.
 If your Mac is an old one, keeping it in good health will be easier with Drive Genius.

 In a free version, you can use just a fraction of tools, notably a DiskPulse utility.
 This is an automatic Mac health checker that notifies you before your hard drive fails.
 Unlike Mac cleaners that merely scan, it is able to repair damage on your disks, which makes it a real deal.
 Be prepared that hard drive scan may take some time, but the results are worth it.
-Also note that Drive Genius is not available for macOS Catalina (as of the beginning of 2020).
+The latest version of Drive Genius released in 2020 adds long-awaited support for macOS Big Sur.

 Price: $299 for Professional edition